Classicking120/MdClassicComplaint/readme.md

 ---
 ## 🤝 Supervision

-This module was supervised by Adetunji Adedayo [Lifetech OCMS](https://github.com/Thenewteejay)
+This module was supervised by  [Adetunji Adedayo](https://github.com/Thenewteejay)

 ---
 ## 📄 License